-- 2.1 This Code of Conduct was adopted by the Board on May 2016, and replaces all previous Association codes of conduct. - 2.2 Nothing in this Code of Conduct waives or limits the right of the Board to make its own enquiries or to impose any sanction, that it has authority to impose under the Constitution.
+- 2.1.
+This Code of Conduct and Competition Environment Policy (detailed in Schedule 1 of this document) were adopted by the Board on 20 February 2025 and replaces all previous Association codes of conduct. - 2.2.
+Nothing in this Code of Conduct waives or limits the right of the Board to make its own enquiries or to impose any sanction, that it has authority to impose under the Constitution.